ScalefreeCOM/turbovault4dbt/README.md

 ## What is TurboVault4dbt?
 TurboVault4dbt is an open-source tool that automatically generates dbt models according to our [datavault4dbt](https://github.com/ScalefreeCOM/datavault4dbt)-templates.
 It uses a metadata input of Your Data Vault 2.0 from one of the supported databases and creates ready-to-process dbt-models.

+## What is special about this Fork?
+This fork was created for an Oracle specific environment, where Turbovault4dbt and Datavault4dbt were used as code generators for tables and views.
+Load operations were carried out in a third party ETL tool, where simple 1:1 mappings between Views and tables were created.
+Please see this [blog post](https://danielfritzler.de/data-vault-mit-odi.html) for details.
+Besides the Oracle compatibility it offers advanced features for Oracle such as
+  * Link Effectivity Sattellites
+  * Load Views for 1:1-Mappings in ETL-Tools such as Oracle Data Integrator
+  * Read Views for Version 1 Satellites
+  * Primary Keys
+  * Foreign Keys
+  * Table Comments
+  * Column Comments
+  * Index Tablespace Modification
+  * Partitioning
+  * Helpful SQL generators to create, select, drop, delete, grant models

+This fork is meant to be used together with this [datavault4dbt fork](https://github.com/universe-designer/datavault4dbt) If you use Windows, use [dv-starter](https://github.com/universe-designer/dv-starter/tree/main) to install and preconfigure Turbovault4dbt and Datavault4dbt easily.

 ## What are the prerequisites to use TurboVault4dbt?
 TurboVault4dbt requires a metadata analysis done by hand and stored in supported metadata storage.
 Furthermore, Python must be installed as TurboVault4dbt is a software written in Python.

 <img src="https://www.getdbt.com/ui/img/logos/dbt-logo.svg" width=33% align=right>